cl-illc/semantics-2024/index.md

 - Presentation and participation: 25%
 - Practical 1: Learning general-purpose sentence representations: 25%
-- Research project (group work): 50% (10% for the poster presentaion; 40% for the research paper)
+- Research project (group work): 50% (10% for the presentaion; 40% for the research paper)

 ## Recommended reading